teamprova/ProvaEngine-CPP/README.md

+# TeamProva Game Engine

 # Todo

-* Vector2D class
-    * Angle difference
-* Canvas class
+add description for the engine

+## Priority
-    * Shaders
+* Optimize rendering
-    * Ability to save the canvas as a texture
-    * Lines
+* Sprite
-    * Rects
+    * Cache
-    * Circles
+* Vector
-    * Fill
+    * Add normalize function
 * Collider class
-* Sprite class
-    * Vector2 for scaling
 * Scene class
     * Vector2 camera position
     * Vector2 camera follow
         * Update with the draw method of an entity to follow an entity
     * float cameraGrip
         * When equal to 1 it will be following 1:1 with the entity
         * lower values cause the camera to have a smooth delay
 * Sound class
     * Path
     * Play - maybe play through an audio class instead?